From Non-Hermitian Linear Response to Dynamical Correlations and Fluctuation-Dissipation Relations in Quantum Many-Body

 \section{Introduction}

-Many fundamental properties of quantum many-body systems are encoded in their dynamical correlations, involving observables at unequal times.
-They are at the basis of ubiquitous phenomena ranging from optical coherence~\cite{Glauber1963,Scully1997} and transport phenomena~\cite{Jensen1991,Coleman2015}, over far-from-equilibrium universality~\cite{Berges2015,PineiroOrioli2015,Schmied2019,Chatrchyan2020}, glassy dynamics and aging~\cite{Sciolla2015,Halimeh2020,Arceri2020}, as well as dynamical topological transitions~\cite{Zache2019}, to thermalization, integrability, and quantum chaos~\cite{Deutsch1991,Srednicki1994,Gogolin2016,DAlessio2016,Deutsch2018}.
+Dynamical correlations involving observables at unequal times encode many fundamental properties of quantum many-body systems.
+They are at the basis of ubiquitous phenomena ranging from optical coherence~\cite{Glauber1963,Scully1997} and transport phenomena~\cite{Jensen1991,Coleman2015}, over far-from-equilibrium universality~\cite{Berges2015,PineiroOrioli2015,Schmied2019,Boguslavski2020,Chatrchyan2021}, glassy dynamics and aging~\cite{Sciolla2015,Halimeh2021,Arceri2020}, as well as dynamical topological transitions~\cite{Zache2019}, to thermalization, integrability, and quantum chaos~\cite{Deutsch1991,Srednicki1994,Gogolin2016,DAlessio2016,Deutsch2018}.
 Historically, a groundbreaking role has been played by the \ac{fdr}~\cite{Callen1951,Kubo1957,Kubo1966}, which can be viewed as a generalization of the famous Einstein relation for Brownian motion~\cite{Einstein1905}.
-In essence, the \ac{fdr} connects unequal-time commutators and anti-commutators: in thermal equilibrium, fluctuations of an observable at any given frequency are intrinsically connected with the energy dissipated when the system is perturbed at that same frequency.
-As it is governed by a single global parameter, the temperature, the \ac{fdr} is an excellent probe for thermalization of closed quantum systems~\cite{Foini2011,Foini2012,Khatami2013,PineiroOrioli2019,Schuckert2020}.
-Certifying that a given quantum state is thermal can be valuable, e.g., for applying dynamical protocols to detect entanglement~\cite{Hauke2016,CostadeAlmeida2020} --- a key resource for quantum-enhanced metrology~\cite{Degen2017,Pezze2018}.
+In essence, the \ac{fdr} connects unequal-time anti-commutators and commutators: in thermal equilibrium, fluctuations of an observable at any given frequency are intrinsically connected with the energy dissipated when the system is perturbed at that same frequency.
+As it is governed by a single global parameter, the temperature, the \ac{fdr} is an excellent probe for thermalization of closed quantum systems~\cite{Foini2011,Foini2012,Torre2013,Khatami2013,Lenarcic2014,Rossini2014,PineiroOrioli2019,Schuckert2020}.
+Certifying that a given quantum state is thermal can also be valuable in novel quantum technologies, e.g., for applying dynamical protocols to detect entanglement~\cite{Hauke2016,Brenes2020,CostadeAlmeida2021} --- a key resource for quantum-enhanced metrology~\cite{Degen2017,Pezze2018}.